o-william-white/skim2mito/README.md

 ### Re-running phylogenetic analysis

 If you had to remove any putative contaminants, you will now have a directory containing a combination of mitochondrial and ribosomal genes across multiple samples.
 The next step is to repeat the phylogenetic analysis.
-The supplementory pipeline **gene2phylo** will generate individual gene trees and a partitioned gene tree using iqtree and a species tree using astral.
+The supplementary pipeline **gene2phylo** will generate individual gene trees and a partitioned gene tree using iqtree and a species tree using astral.

 To run the ribosomal example data. run the code below.
 ```